 One item of confusion we’ve heard a lot of customers mention is the difference between POS and mPOS and mobile payments.
 And it’s a critical part of the retail solution to understand.
 Without a good grasp of what you need and the options you have, shopping for the right point of sale system becomes much more difficult.

 So let’s take a look at the differences between these three terms and what they mean for your store.
-Get your business set up for growth.
+It’s time to get your business set up for growth.

 A point of sale is a broad term referring to both hardware and software.
 Traditionally, a POS was the cash register and tools used to accept forms of payment.
 While this is still part of a POS system, its roles have expanded to many more features.